quipucords/quipucords/docs/public_cloud.md

 ```
         Permission denied (publickey,gssapi-keyex,gssapi-with-mic).
 ```
-* You can solve this by creating a fake ssh directory with `700` permissions and move the private key that you generated for your instance to this directory with `600` permissions (as expected).
+* You can potentially solve this by creating a fake ssh directory with `700` permissions and move the private key that you generated for your instance to this directory with `600` permissions (as expected).
 When you ssh to your instance, provide the path to this private key.
 3. Once you have successfully connected you can create a cred, source, and scan to use Quipucords to scan your instance:
 ```
         qpc cred add --name google --type network --username yourUser --sshkeyfile ~/path/to/private-key